April 10, 2004

 Several days later.......................

 We departed Puerto La Cruz and raised the sails for a small island off the coast, Cegumina Segunda.
 After anchoring, we tested the watermaker since the condition of the water in PLC will not allow a dock test.
 After nine months of being pickled (the watermaker that is) it sprung leaks and it was back to PLC for repair parts.
 The end cap had a hairline crack and wouldn't hold 800psi.
+We later found out that this design flaw has caused problems for HRO owners for a long time.
 We ordered parts from the US and as a back up had one made of stainless steel instead of plastic.

 Camperdown, the boat we left with, also had to return due to an electrical problem with its generator.